-Ironically, the same month that Canada hosted a peacekeeping pledging conference (Vancouver, November 2017), the number of Canadian uniformed personnel in UN peacekeeping was lower than at any other point since the creation of the first peacekeeping force in 1956.
-It decreased even further in the months afterwards (to 40 in May 2018).
-Even with the increase in Mali (July 2018 to August 2019), the average monthly contribution of the Trudeau government since it assumed power in 2015 is less than that of the previous government”: on average, 114 uniformed personnel for the Trudeau government 2015-19 and 157 for the Harper government, 2006-15.
+Ironically, the same month that Canada hosted a peacekeeping pledging conference in Vancouver in November 2017, the number of Canadian uniformed personnel in UN peacekeeping was lower than at any other point since the creation of the first peacekeeping force in 1956.
+It decreased even further in the months afterwards to 40 in May 2018 and then to 34 by end of September 2020.
+Even with the increase in Mali from July 2018 to August 2019, the average monthly contribution of the Trudeau government since it assumed power in 2015 is still substantially less than that of the previous government: on average, 97 uniformed personnel for the Trudeau government 2015-20 and 157 for the Harper government, 2006-15.

-The Mali deployment did not signal a “re-engagement” in UN peace operations since the deployment of the aviation task force was relatively short-term (one year. plus one month for the aeromedical component) and was not renewed.
+The Mali deployment did not signal a “re-engagement” in UN peace operations since the deployment of the aviation task force was relatively short-term: one year plus one month for the aeromedical component.
+It was not renewed.
 As noted, Canada announced on 19 March 2018 that it would provide the UN mission in Mali with an aviation task force of 6 helicopters and an aeromedical team.
 The deployment came to 8 helicopters after negotiations with UN headquarters.
-This substantial contribution became fully operational in August 2018 but the commitment was of short duration (less than the countries that preceded Canada).
+This substantial contribution became fully operational in August 2018 but the commitment was of short duration, less than the countries that preceded Canada.
 Furthermore, it was not a complete replacement for the German capability that was withdrawn in June 2018 after one-and-a-half years of service.
-And even with the Mali contribution, Canada’s maximum contribution during Trudeau’s term was just one-third (roughly) of Canada’s pledged military contribution (up to 600 personnel.
+And even with the Mali contribution, Canada’s peak contribution during Trudeau’s terms has been just one-third, roughly, of Canada’s pledged military contribution of up to 600 personnel.

 Return to Tracking the Promises